qb-team/Stalker-Documentazione/DocumentazioneEsterna/ManualeSviluppatore/docs/restapi/api/OrganizationApi.md

 - **Accept**: application/json

 <a name="updateOrganizationTrackingArea"></a>
-# **updateOrganizationTrackingArea**
-> Organization updateOrganizationTrackingArea(organizationId, trackingArea)

-Updates the coordinates of the tracking area of an organization.
+## **PATCH** /organization/{organizationId}/trackingArea

 Updates the coordinates of the tracking area of an organization.
 Only web-app administrators can access this end-point.

 ### Parameters